 I have been waiting for this moment for SO long, my friend!
 And today is finally the day!
-The HERO Holiday Planner is here!
+The Holiday Planner is back and way better than before!
 I have been getting emails and DMs almost daily asking for this, and I am so excited for you to see it.
-The HERO Holiday Planner is packed with 32 full pages of everything you can possibly need to plan your holiday season and get through it without a complete mental breakdown.
+The Organized-ish Holiday Planner is packed with 46 full pages of everything you can possibly need to plan your holiday season and get through it without a complete mental breakdown.

 Every year since I was a teenager, in November (or sometimes August… haha!)
 I would break out a fresh spiral-bound notebook, turn on some N*SYNC Christmas music (don’t judge), bake some chocolate chip cookies, and make page planning templates for the entire season.
 From gift shopping ideas to greeting card plans to decorating color schemes to event menus, I planned it all.

 As I got older and started a family, I was able to control *all* the planning, not just what my mom would let me do.
 So it’s safe to say that notebook grew a lot bigger.
 Eventually I realized it was taking me a ton of time to create an entirely new notebook every year with the same pages each and every time, so I downloaded a free holiday planner from a blogger.
 While that planner was pretty nice, it was lacking a lot of the key things I used in my own notebook, so I ended up scrapping it altogether the first week of December and scrambled to write up my notebook the way I really wanted it to be.